4. Penalties¶

 White Pivot is issued a penalty, leaves the track, and reports to the Penalty Box.
 The Penalty Box is full at this time, and White Pivot is waved back onto the track.
 Just as White Pivot returns to the Pack, the Jam is called off.
 White Pivot returns to their team bench.

-Outcome: Officials should attempt to warn White Pivot that White Pivot is in queue for a penalty.
+Outcome: Officials should attempt to warn White Pivot that White Pivot is In Queue for a penalty.
 If they are not successful, when 30 seconds have passed since the end of the previous Jam, Officials must call an Official Timeout instead of starting the next Jam.
 White Pivot should be penalized.

-Rationale: White Pivot is in queue to serve their penalty, and must be on the track so they can serve their penalty during the next Jam.
+Rationale: White Pivot is In Queue to serve their penalty, and must be on the track so they can serve their penalty during the next Jam.

 Officials give Skaters a five-second warning before the start of the next Jam.
 White team finishes their discussion, and five White Skaters approach the track.
-All are out of bounds or straddling as the lineup time expires.
+All are Out of Bounds or straddling as the Lineup Time expires.

 Outcome: Instead of starting the next Jam, at that moment, the Officials must call an Official Timeout.
 White Captain is penalized.